 During the spring, I tweak this big batch chocolate chip cookie recipe for Easter with mini Cadbury eggs.
 Pastel M&Ms are another great way to make these cookies more seasonal.

-A cookie’s chewiness or crispiness depends a lot on the ratio of ingredients in it.
+A cookie's chewiness or crispiness depends a lot on the ratio of ingredients in it.
 For instance, if you wanted a chocolate chip cookie with more spread, which will also tend to be on the crispier side, look for a recipe that uses mostly granulated (white) sugar.
-Brown sugar, on the other hand, contains more moisture in it and is key in making a more moist and chewy cookie.
+Brown sugar, on the other hand, contains more liquid in it, which is key in making a more moist and chewy cookie.

 However, these aren’t hard and fast rules for *every* cookie recipe because the role of sugar changes a bit with the ingredients around it.
 You can read more about each kind of sugar in this fascinating article from Serious Eats.